 PACKER: Yeah.
-What I found in Silicon Valley is an industry that's sort of been kept it very far removed from Washington and had an attitude of just let us do our thing and make the miracles that people love around the world and leave us alone.
-And I think the industry has gotten big enough, wealthy enough and entangled in in our lives enough that some of the leaders out there are beginning to realize they can't completely ignore politics.
+What I found in Silicon Valley is an industry that's sort of been kept a very far remove from Washington and had an attitude of just let us do our thing and make the miracles that people love around the world and leave us alone.
+And I think the industry has gotten big enough, wealthy enough and entangled in - in our lives enough that some of the leaders out there are beginning to realize they can't completely ignore politics.

 They have to pay attention to it.
 They need lobbyists in Washington.
 Mark Zuckerberg has started an advocacy group for immigration reform.
 And there's even a line of thinking out there that technology holds a lot of the answers to what ails government.

 SIEGEL: As for the phrase that's the title of your article, "Change the World," when I hear it, I associate Barack Obama saying as much.
 It reminds me years ago, Jimmy Carter said that we just needed a government as good as we are, and Bill Clinton used to declare every profound political conflict a case of false choices at some level.
 We've always had a certain amount of simplistic, optimistic bromides from people in public life.
 Is this one any different?